 All changes in the office environment were and still are driven by advances in technology.
 The overwhelming impact of computers on office work has resulted in redesigning the office around, if not for, the computer.
-In many instances the computers have changed not only the shape of the office and the way office work is done, but it has also affected even the lifestyle of office workers.
+In many instances the computers and remote access technologies have changed not only the shape of the office and the way office work is done, but it has also affected even the lifestyle of workers.

 Nevertheless, one cannot discount the increasing numbers of dissatisfied and/or injured office workers: their discomfort and health problems are very real.
 There is very little doubt that working with computers (with emphasis on the actual work and not the computers themselves) causes or heavily contributes to these problems.

-Other documents listed in the Office Ergonomics Section of OSH Answers will discuss the hazards of working in computerized offices as well as how to prevent the resulting discomfort and injury.
+Other documents listed in the Office Ergonomics section of OSH Answers discuss the hazards of working in computerized offices as well as how to prevent the resulting discomfort and injuries.